MicroEJ/docs/VEEPortingGuide/appendix/cmodules.rst

 C Modules Installation
 ======================

-This section describes how to install a C module on your VEE Port, depending on your SDK version the first steps will vary.
+This section describes how to install a C module on your VEE Port, depending on your SDK version the first steps may vary.

 Fetching the module source files
 ++++++++++++++++++++++++++++++++